World's first CO2 storage service soon ready in Norway

 The aim is to prevent the emissions from being released into the atmosphere, and thereby help halt climate change.

-On the island of Oygarden, a key milestone will be marked on Thursday with the inauguration of a terminal built on the shores of the North Sea, its shiny storage tanks rising up against the sky.
+On the island of Oygarden, a key milestone was marked on Thursday with the inauguration of a terminal built on the shores of the North Sea, its 12 shiny storage tanks rising up against the sky.

+A jumble of pipes snake around the tanks, one of them plunging into the North Sea.

+It is here that the liquified CO2 will be transported by boat.

 It will have an initial capacity of 1.5 million tonnes of CO2 per year, before being ramped up to five million tonnes in a second phase if there is enough demand.